Moobbot/LightOnOCR-2-1B/README.md

 # LightOnOCR-2-1B

-**Best OCR model (recommended).** LightOnOCR-2-1B is our flagship OCR model, refined with RLVR training for maximum accuracy.
+**Best OCR model .** LightOnOCR-2-1B is our flagship OCR model, refined with RLVR training for maximum accuracy.
 We recommend this variant for most OCR tasks.

 ## About LightOnOCR-2